Project Page

 A 2K-sample mixed-instruction fine-tuning recipe sharply reduces misleading rates while preserving base capability.

-Response Uncertainty: the benchmark focuses on the specific case where a model already has the right answer but gives it up after being nudged by deceptive multimodal context.
+Response Uncertainty: the benchmark focuses on correct-to-incorrect flips, where a model already has the right answer but gives it up after a misleading instruction.

 Paper Resource: the full benchmark and analysis are available on arXiv.